shenwei356/kmcp/README.md

 KMCP adopts a novol metagenomic profiling strategy, by splitting reference genomes into 10 fragments and mappings reads to these fragments via fast k-mer matching.
-(check the [benchmark](https://bioinf.shenwei.me/kmcp/benchmark/profiling)).
+KMCP performs well on both prokaryotic and viral organisms, with higher sensitivity and specificity than other k-mer-based tools (check the [benchmark](https://bioinf.shenwei.me/kmcp/benchmark/profiling)).

 ### 2. Fast sequence search against large scales of genomic datasets